-GIS in the Rockies is pleased to offer pre-conference workshops related to important topics in the GIS industry on Moday, September 27, 2021.
+GIS in the Rockies is pleased to offer pre-conference workshops related to important topics in the GIS industry on Tuesday, September 27, 2022.
 There are a limited number of openings for each workshop, so please sign up for a workshop during the registration process.
 If you have already registered for the conference, you can modify your existing registration to add a workshop.

 Time: 8:00 am – 4:30 pm

-Tech requirements: Participants should have some GIS experience.
+Prerequisite technical requirements: It is assumed that students have some GIS experience.

 Equipment & Software Requirements: You must have a laptop that is running ArcGIS Pro (no specific version).

 Instructor: Matthew Fountain, firstname.lastname@example.org, AllPoints GIS

 Workshop Description: Survey 123 is a powerful tool for form-based field data collection using any smart phone or device.
 This workshop will demonstrate how to design and deploy field surveys.
 Participants can also follow along – hands-on – using their smart-phone, laptop (Excel), and active AGOL account.